thongekchakrit/dashboard_dash_mock_sales/README.md

 ```

 ## 2. Data Pipeline
-Below is an illustration of the data flow of our application.
+Below is an illustration of the data flow for our application.

 Firstly, the data was extracted, loaded and normalized before insertion into a database via SQlite.